-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
 Offered in the fall and spring semesters.
 This course is an overview of major topics in modern psychology, the scientific study of behavior, and mental processes.
 As a first course in the discipline of psychology, it introduces some of the fundamental concepts, principles, and theories with a consideration for the complexity of human behavior.
 (GE, ACTS EQUIVALENT COURSE NUMBER: PSYC 1103)

+PSY 2013 ABNORMAL PSYCHOLOGY 3 CR.
+(3 LEC.)
 Prerequisite: Grade of "C" or higher in PSY 2003 General Psychology.
 Offered on demand.
-This course is designed to survey the principal forms of abnormal behavior.
+This course is designed to survey the prin abnormal behavior.
 Causes, symptoms, classification, treatment, and prevention will be addressed.
-(GE)
+(GE) cipal forms of